- Instructions for Form 1099-MISC - Introductory Material

 Employer X also must complete Form 1099-MISC as follows.

-Boxes for recipient's name, address, and TIN—the estate's name, address, and TIN.
+Boxes for recipient's name, address, and TIN—the estate or beneficiary's name, address, and TIN.

 Box 3—3000.00 (Even though amounts were withheld for social security and Medicare taxes, the gross amount is reported here).